boswelja/boswelja/README.md

 ## Hey, I'm Jack! 👋

-I've been hard at work learning all there is to know about Modern Android Development and applying what I can to my own projects!
-I'm currently on the hunt for a position at a company that can fully utilise my skills, and allow me to learn & grow more.
-If you're interested, please reach out to me!
-You cen find my contact info below.
+I'm at the start of my career as an Android Developer, and am always on the lookout to polish the skills I have, as well as learn something new!

 ### What I can do 💪